Maass History, Family Crest & Coats of Arms

 The surname Maass was first found in Yorkshire, where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

-Important Dates for the Maass family
+Early History of the Maass family

 This web page shows only a small excerpt of our Maass research.
 Another 157 words (11 lines of text) covering the years 1120, 1296, and 1353 are included under the topic Early Maass History in all our PDF Extended History products and printed products wherever possible.